cchristion/woodpecker/README.md

 The following options are available when running the script:
 ```
+usage: woodpecker.py [-h] [-e EXTRACT_USING] directory

+Recursive Compressed and Archived files Extractor

 positional arguments:
-  directory   Specifies the path to the directory containing the compressed and archived files.
+  directory             Path to directory

 options:
   -h, --help            show this help message and exit
+  -e EXTRACT_USING, --extract_using EXTRACT_USING
+                        Alternative to 7zz to Extract files default: 7zz
 ```

 ## Examples